ewong11/wapples/README.md

 <h3> Observations </h3>
 <p> This graph appears to have a logarithmic trend. this would agree with our hypothesis, which was that our experiment ran in O(nlogn) linear time. </p>
 <p> The graph shows the average runtime (100 trials) of each size (1000-100000;increments of 1000) to ensure the most accurate and precise results. </p>
+<p> We also tested the runtime of the worst case.
+In order to do this, we used a sorted array and set the pivot to the last index.
+The list should be sorted one at a time, causing O(n^2).
+Our data seems to reflect this runtime. <\p>

 # Conclusions
 <ul>